Gary Hall Jr.: 2000 Sydney games

 Hall's success continued in the 2000 Summer Olympics held in Sydney, Australia.
 He won the gold medal in the individual 50 m freestyle, tying with his fellow U.S. Team member Anthony Ervin, and won the gold and silver in the team relays.
 He also won a bronze in the individual 100-meter freestyle race.

 Prior to the 4 × 100 m freestyle relay, Hall posted on his blog: "My biased opinion says that we will smash them (Australia's 4 × 100 m team) like guitars.
 Historically the U.S. has always risen to the occasion.
 But the logic in that remote area of my brain says it won't be so easy for the United States to dominate the waters this time."
+The Australian media seized upon the "guitars" comment to fuel the upcoming rivalry between the Australians and Americans in the pool, with Hall vilified as an "Ugly American".

 Hall swam the last leg in the relay, against Australian Ian Thorpe.
-Hall had a better start and came up a half body-length in front of Thorpe.
-Hall led the first length and was 0.23 seconds ahead at the turn but Thorpe fought back, and with 15 meters to go both swimmers were even; Thorpe finished first by a hand-length, inflicting the United States' first-ever Olympic defeat in the event.
+He had a better start and came up a half body-length in front of Thorpe.
+Though he led the first length and was 0.23 seconds ahead at the turn, Thorpe fought back, and with 15 meters to go both swimmers were even; Thorpe finished first by a hand-length, inflicting the United States' with their only Olympic defeat in the event.
 The Australian team responded to Hall's remarks after the race by playing air guitar on the pool deck.
 Hall recalled the race, saying, "I don't even know how to play the guitar...I consider it the best relay race I've ever been part of.
 I doff my cap to the great Ian Thorpe.
 He had a better finish than I had."
 Another member of Australia's victorious 4 × 100 team, Michael Klim, recalled that "Hall was the first swimmer to come over and congratulate us.
 Even though he dished it out, he was a true sportsman."
 The decisive moment in the relay race had been Klim's opening leg where he set a new 100-meter world record of 48.18, gaining a 0.71-second advantage over Anthony Ervin, a lead which his Australian teammates successfully defended.
 Hall clocked a faster 100 meters than Thorpe (48.24 to 48.30), but got out-touched to the wall by Thorpe (who earlier in the night set a new world record to win gold in the 400 meter freestyle).